v-panov/software-design-patterns-ts/README.md

 - **Mediator** - Defines an object that encapsulates how a set of objects interact, promoting loose coupling by keeping objects from referring to each other explicitly
 - **State** - Allows an object to alter its behavior when its internal state changes.
 The object will appear to change its class
 - **Strategy** - Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently of clients that use it
+- **Visitor** - Represents an operation to be performed on the elements of an object structure.
+Visitor lets you define a new operation without changing the classes of the elements on which it operates

 ## Getting Started